 The Joy Of A Silver-Tier Plan

 But here's the "hidden gem."
 The Silver option is the only Metal policy with "cost-sharing."
 If your household income is below 250% of the Federal Poverty Level, than you can drastically reduce the deductible and copays.
 Here's an example:

 Consider an Indianapolis family of two adults (both age 48).
-The household income is $27,000 and pre-existing conditions previously prevented you from obtaining conventional coverage.
-Also, you can not afford to pay a large deductible (such as $5,000) if you have a major claim.
+The household income is $32,000 and pre-existing conditions previously prevented an applicant from obtaining conventional coverage.
+Also, they can not afford to pay a large deductible (such as $5,000) if they have a major claim.

 Bronze Metal Plan Options

 Bronze Exchange policies are often the least expensive policy you can purchase, unless your low income can qualify for a "catastrophic" plan.
 Why are Bronze options the cheapest?
 Because, from an actuarial standpoint, it is calculated that you will have to pay approximately 40% of your medical expenses out of your own pocket.
 Thus, as opposed to the 30% (Silver), 20% (Gold) or 10% (Platinum) contracts, your risk is higher.
 And the deductibles are often applied to office visits and prescriptions, and not just major medical events.
 ER and Urgent Care out-of-pocket expenses are also higher than most other plans, and may require a deductible to be met.

 But what if you had no serious medical issues and you were unlikely to incur enough expenses to meet a smaller deductible such as $1,500 or $2,500.
 Of course, you would select a higher deductible (perhaps $3,500, $5,000 or as high as $8,550), and pocket the savings.
 If a serious medical condition developed, each Open Enrollment you can choose to switch to a different policy, that may be more cost-effective in covering your new expenses.
 You could also customize a plan to cover specific medications you take or ongoing expensive therapy.